 The project task plan (sometimes referred to as the ‘Work Breakdown Structure’ or WBS) defines the detailed tasks that need to be fulfilled to complete the project.
 This will typically involve planning the work in a hierarchical structure and include task constraints, predecessors, assignments, and milestones.

 Organisations can choose whether a task plan is used in favour of or in parallel to a task board.
 The task board represents a more fluid form of task planning and may be used by projects operating an ‘agile’ methodology.
 Refer to the separate end-user guide for Task Boards for further details.
+Task boards can be referenced within a plan to support a hybrid planning approach.

 The task plan can be as detailed as is required by the organization or could, for example, just be used to track milestones.